mabyre/MFC-CPlusPlus-StarterKit/README.md

 For developers vho want to totally masterise thier developments in C++.

-PM means Protable Machinery some C codes to
+PM means Protable Machinery, some C source codes to masterise your environment.

 # Features #